hindu-comm/mail_stream_indology/2017/02/Conduct_of_discussio/32__Dominik_Wujastyk.md

 Dear colleagues in this INDOLOGY forum,

-The managing committee <http://indology.info/email/email-comm.shtml> of INDOLOGY​
+The managing committee <http://indology.info/email/email-comm.shtml> of INDOLOGY

-​
-​ has watched a few recent exchanges with some dismay, because of their harsh tone.
+ has watched a few recent exchanges with some dismay, because of their harsh tone.
 Our committee has also received messages of concern from several members of the list, who worry that a decline of standards in collegial discussion will undermine the value of the forum as a place for scholars to debate academic issues in a productive manner.

-​INDOLOGY membership currently stands at 701 members.​  That is an encouragingly high number for a specialist subject such as ours.
+INDOLOGY membership currently stands at 701 members.
+That is an encouragingly high number for a specialist subject such as ours.
 It is also a large number of people to participate harmoniously in an unmoderated forum.
 In general, conduct is admirably high.
 And it is noticeable that